 Three Categories of Neurons are Visible Based on their Functions-

-The Nervous System is Regulated by two Parts –
+The Nervous System is Regulated into two Parts –

-Brain and spinal cord are the two parts of CNS.
-As per the transmitted information through the neurons, the brain develops command for the rest of the body.
+The brain and spinal cord are the two parts of the CNS.
+As per the transmitted information through the neurons, the brain develops commands for the rest of the body.
 The spinal cord works as the connector between the brain and the other parts of the body.

-The ANS regulates the sympathetic and parasympathetic nervous system.
+The ANS regulates the sympathetic and parasympathetic nervous systems.
 Also, this system controls activities that are not under conscious control.

 1. Write any two Differences Between Endocrine and Nervous System.

-Ans.
-The primary difference between nervous system and endocrine system is in nervous system electrical impulses are used, whereas the endocrine system involves chemical signal called hormones.
-Secondly, the nervous system is formed by a collection of neuron cells, glands and organs operate the endocrine system.
+The primary difference between the nervous system and the endocrine system is in the nervous system electrical impulses are used, whereas the endocrine system involves a chemical signal called hormones.
+Secondly, the nervous system is formed by a collection of neuron cells, glands, and organs that operate the endocrine system.

 2. What factors can have an impact on your endocrine system?